Say Hello With Your Hands

 When you split your first 2 fingers into a V, (most importantly - palm facing outward), this is the “peace sign”.
 It is the “peace symbol” that was pervasive in the 60’s as an anti-war icon.
 It has since lost a lof of its political significance, and has become a particularly popular gesture in photographs.
 Like the thumbs-up, it means you’re having a good time and that everything is super chilled.

 It's important to note that hand gestures have different meanings across the world.
-Many are not universal.
-So make sure you look-up the meaning of signals before you go to a foreign country.
-And, of course, regardless of what gesture you choose – make sure your hands are clean.
-High five!
+Many are not universal, so make sure you look-up the meaning of signals before you go to a foreign country.
+And, of course, regardless of what gesture you choose – make sure your hands are clean by using a soap bar or hand wash that is effective at fighting germs.